Covid-19 outbreak recorded on ward at Naas General Hospital

 There had been 104 outbreaks in acute hospitals from the start of the pandemic up to Friday evening, according to data from the Health Protection Surveillance Centre (HPSC).
 Prior to the recent case in Naas General Hospital, there had only been one outbreak in a hospital since the end of May.

 More than 300 additional cases of Covid-19 have been recorded in Co Kildare in the past fortnight, according to figures provided by the Department of Health on Monday.
-The county has had almost twice as many new cases as any other in the State in the past two weeks.
-The 14-day incidence of Covid-19 in Co Kildare stood at 138.4 cases per 100,000 of population, almost eight times the national average.
+The 14-day incidence of Covid-19 in Co Kildare currently stood at 138.4 cases per 100,000 of population, almost eight times the national average.